-Staff were aware of their responsibility to respect people's diversity and human rights.
+Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were helpful, polite and friendly.
-We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were helpful and kind.
+We saw that staff treated patients in a welcoming manner and were friendly towards patients at the reception desk and over the telephone.